Md-ObyduRahaman/Java-Microservice/README.md

 - **Port**: 8081
 - **Description**: This microservice handles user authentication and authorization.
 It manages login, logout, and token-based authentication using JWT.

-### 2. Students Management System
+### 2. ParentDetailss Management System
 - **Port**: 8082
-- **Description**: This microservice manages students information including registration, updates, and retrieval of students records.
+- **Description**: This microservice manages ParentDetailss information including registration, updates, and retrieval of ParentDetailss records.

 ### 3. Parents Management System
 - **Port**: 8083